KusionStack/kusionstack.io/docs/user_docs/guides/sensitive-data-solution/vault-csi-provider.md

 # Vault CSI Provider

-本指南将向你展示，KCL/Kusion 通过集成 Vault CSI Provider，解决敏感信息的传输问题。
-本次演示是将数据库的用户名和密码传输到 Pod 中，涉及 3 个 Kubernetes 内置资源和 1 个 自定义资源：
+This guide will show you that KCL/Kusion solves the secret management problem by integrating Vault CSI Provider.
+We will pass the database username and password into the Pod, involving 3 kubernetes built-in resources and 1 custom resource:

-- 命名空间（Namespace）
+- Namespace
-- 无状态应用（Deployment）
+- Deployment
-- 服务账号（ServiceAccount）
+- ServiceAccount
-- 自定义资源（SecretProviderClass）
+- SecretProviderClass

 :::tip

-本指南要求你对 Kubernetes 有基本的了解。不清楚相关概念的，可以前往 Kubernetes 官方网站，查看相关说明：
+This guide requires you to have a basic understanding of Kubernetes.
+If you are not familiar with the relevant concepts, please refer to the links below:
 - [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 - [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 - [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)